Writing Program Awards and Freshman Essay Contest

 According to the University Bulletin, transfer students who do not meet the above guidelines but who may have extensive writing experience or other extenuating circumstances may take a proficiency exam designed and administered by a faculty member, namely, the Writing Program director.
 The student must first register and pay a fee at the Office of Registration and Records.

 All students at the university are invited to use the Writing Center located in McFarlin Library (918-631-3131).
 Staffed by teaching assistants in English, the center offers consultations in individual or group sessions to help students develop and improve writing skills.
 The University Writing Program serves as a center for writing-across-the-curriculum activities at the university.
 The staff of the Writing Program is available to consult with faculty members in all departments about integrating manageable and effective writing assignments in their courses.

 Nominations are due April 1 each year.

-The English Department is committed to excellence in instruction and composition and therefore awards outstanding Writing Program teaching assistants and outstanding freshmen student writers for their work.
-Teachers and consultants may be nominated by their students and/or colleagues.
-Students may submit essays written for ENGL 1033 or ENGL 1004 during the fall or spring semester of that academic year.
+The Department of English Language and Literature is committed to excellence in instruction and composition, and therefore gives awards to outstanding writing program teaching assistants and outstanding freshman student writers for their work.
+Instructors and consultants may be nominated by their students and/or colleagues.

 Outstanding Instructor Award

-Teaching assistants who are instructors for English 1004, 1033 or 3003 are eligible for the Outstanding Teacher Award if they have taught one of these courses in the fall or spring of this academic year and have not previously won the award.
-See the nomination form in the back of the Student Guide to the Writing Program at The University of Tulsa.
+Teaching assistants who are instructors for ENGL 1004, 1033 or 3003, or FS 1963 are eligible for the Outstanding Instructor Award if they have taught one of these courses in the fall or spring of this academic year and have not previously won the award.
+See the nomination form in the Student Guide to the Writing Program at The University of Tulsa or use the online nomination form.

 Outstanding Consultant Award

-Teaching assistants who consult in the Writing Center in the fall or spring of this academic year are eligible for the Outstanding Consultant Award if they have not previously won it.
-See the nomination form in the back of the Student Guide to the Writing Program at The University of Tulsa.
+Teaching assistants who in the Writing Center in the fall or spring of this academic year are eligible for the Outstanding Consultant Award if they have not previously won it.
+See the nomination form in the Student Guide to the Writing Program at The University of Tulsa or use the online nomination form.

 Freshman Essay Award